kenych/test/README.md

-avaialave upon request (had to remove due to no feedback)
+available upon request (had to remove due to no feedback)